17 April 2018

 The Music Market will open its doors next year as the first tenant of the new Collingwood Arts Precinct on Johnston Street.
 It will be home to music peak body Music Victoria and youth music organisation The Push, with hot desks and office spaces available for music industry organisations and businesses of all sizes.

 The Market will include a multipurpose space for events and exhibitions, a training room for education and professional development programs and meeting and boardrooms for use by the industry.

 The Music Market will sit alongside community radio station PBS FM, which last year announced its plans to relocate to the site.
-It will also will be home to a new Victorian Music Development Office which will lead a range of programs and projects aimed at strengthening music businesses and building market for Victorian music.
+It will also be home to a new Victorian Music Development Office which will lead a range of programs and projects aimed at strengthening music businesses and building markets for Victorian music.

 Delivered by Music Victoria and supported by an industry steering committee, the Office will run business development and advice service for music businesses.
 It will also undertake research and provide training to help the industry master new developments and disruptions in areas such as technological change.

 Commencing operations this year, one of its first projects for the Office will be Support Acts for the Big Names, a campaign to increase performance opportunities for First Peoples artists, women and underrepresented artists by encouraging promoters to book them as supports for established acts.

 The Music Market, Victorian Music Development Office and the Support Acts campaign are the final elements of the Victorian Government's ground-breaking $22.2m Music Works initiative.

 The Victorian Music Development Office will open later this year and the Music Market will open in 2019.